-Boyne notes that many of the studies were conducted in the United States, and therefore cannot necessarily be applied to international contexts.
-Additionally, the studies were all performed between 1960-1999, with most being from the late 1970s and early 1980s before there was a strong movement to apply private sector practices to public sector organizations.
-Moreover, there were omissions of explanatory variables, little control, and few multivariate analyses.
-Boyne notes that all of these factors may have skew results.
+Some criticisms of the empirical evidence is that they were primarily done in the United States which possesses unique characteristics that define the public and private sectors when compared to many other coutnries.
+Additionally, the studies were all performed between 1960-1999, with most being from the late 1970's and early 1980's before NPM and a strong movement to apply private sector practices to public sector organizations.
+Moreover there were omissions of explanatory variables, little control, and few multivariate analyses.
+Boynes notes that all of these factors may have skew results.

-Boyne utilizes a support score of 50% or higher to indicate whether instances would occur by chance or alone but argues this number should really be higher.
-He concludes that there is little statistical significance to prove that are differences so fundamental between the public and private sectors that private sector management practices could not effectively be applied to public organizations.
-Only three studies met Boyne statistical threshold of significance: public organizations are more bureaucratic, public managers are less materialistic, and organizational commitment is weaker in the public sector.
-Boyne concludes that that this not to say there are not differences, but that there is not enough evidence that public and private organizations are too different to apply similar management practices across sectors.
-Overall, there is more research to be done in this area.
+Boynes utilizes a support score of 50% or higher to indicate whether instances would occur by chance or alone but argues this number should really be higher.
+The author concludes that there is little statistical significance that their are differences so fundamental between the public and private sectors that private sector management practices could not effectively be applied to public organizations.
+Only three studies met Boynes statistical threshold of significance: Public organizations are more bureaucratic, public managers are less materialistic, and organizational commitment is weaker in the public sector.
+Boynes concludes that that this not to say there are not differences but there remains little empirical grounds support that theory and oppose NPM's utilizaiton of private sector practices

 _Mintzberg, H. (1996).
 “Managing Government, Governing Management.”
 Harvard Business Review, May, 75-83. _